1. What is tamoxifen?

 Effects on the womb

 Tamoxifen can affect the lining of the womb (uterus), known as the endometrium, which may become thickened.
+If you have any unexpected vaginal bleeding or pain, tell your GP or treatment team.

-In a few cases, use of tamoxifen in postmenopausal women may cause polyps or ovarian cysts or, even more rarely, cancer of the womb.
+Occasionally, use of tamoxifen in postmenopausal women may cause polyps or ovarian cysts or, even more rarely, cancer of the womb.
 There doesn’t appear to be an increased risk of this type of cancer in premenopausal women taking tamoxifen.

-Change to hair or facial hair
+Changes to hair or facial hair

+You may notice some hair loss or hair thinning while taking tamoxifen.
+It will usually grow back once you’ve stopped taking the treatment.
 A small number of women notice an increase in downy facial hair.

 Changes to vision

-There is a very slight risk of changes to your vision, including a slightly higher than usual risk of developing cataracts.
+There is a very slight risk of changes to your vision, including a slightly higher risk of developing cataracts.
+If you notice any changes to your vision, tell your GP or treatment team.

 Changes to the liver

 Tamoxifen can occasionally cause changes to how the liver works.
 These changes are usually very mild and unlikely to cause any symptoms.
+Once you finish your treatment your liver will usually go back to normal.

 Other possible side effects